kkirilltarasenko/astrotype/README.md

 $ astrotype gemini -m="Tell me a joke."
 📨 Sending question [Tell me a joke.]...
 Here's a joke: Why did the TypeScript developer stay calm?
 Because they knew how to handle any type of situation!

+$ astrotype convert-image -p="./cat.jpg" --to=".png"
+Start Converting [/absolute/path/to/cat.jpg]
+File has successfully been converted [/absolute/path/to/cat.png]
 ```

 ---